nicholasdgreat/hello-nick/README.md

 Hello world repository for Git tutorial
 This is an example repository for the Git tutorial on https://www.w3schools.com

+Watch out, am already richest person on earth. thanks guys for your support.
 This repository is built step in the tutorial. it now include step to GitHub this is nick world